Mathematical Economics

 Students desiring to major in ME are required to pass the following prerequisites prior to admission into the major.
 If a student has not taken all four of these courses, that student may be admitted only if currently scheduled for a later section or by consent of the department chair if mitigating circumstances exist.

 To get started with this (and any of our department majors), students will need our gateway courses of Principles of Economics, either as a 2-block course (EC100) or as two separate blocks (EC101 and EC102).
-If students already took EC201, that counts in place of the two units of Principles of Economics.
 Students will also need Calculus 1 (MA125 or MA126), and Calculus 2 (MA 129),

 EC100